itzfruktik-sys/owpengram-server/README.md

   `owpengram-admin-panel` as detached background processes; closing the panel does **not** stop them, only "Stop" does.
 Reopening the panel later picks the same processes back up and reports live status.
+- ⬆️ **Update** — `git pull --ff-only`, rebuilds both binaries, restarts them, and re-execs the panel itself so it also picks up any change to its own code — one menu action instead of a manual pull/build/restart sequence.
 - 📜 **Live log viewer** — tail either binary's log, or both in a split view.
 - ⚙️ **`.env` editor** — edit configuration from inside the panel, grouped by feature, without hand-editing the file.